-The Corporation is committed to promoting diversity and inclusion at all levels of the organization and does take into account the representation of women and the importance of diversity when filling executive level positions.
+The Corporation is committed to promoting diversity and inclusion at all levels of the organization and takes into account the representation of women and the importance of diversity when filling executive level positions.

 Because of the limited size of the executive team and the need to ensure that recruitment efforts and appointments are primarily based on the merits of the individuals and the needs of the Corporation at the relevant time, the Board of Directors has decided not to set targets regarding the representation of women in executive officer positions.
 However, the Board of Directors is committed to equality of opportunity and to the recruitment, retention, development and promotion of qualified female candidates among its workforce, including at the highest levels.
-As at the date hereof, the offices of Chief Operating Officer and Corporate Secretary are occupied by women, since May 2014 and April 2015 respectively, out of a total of seven executive officer positions (29%).
+As at the date hereof, the offices of Chief Operating Officer and Corporate Secretary are occupied by women, out of a total of six executive officers appointed by the Board of Directors (33%).